 That rather transitions well into the beauty in the film’s details.
 Observe the way Sudeikis’ face never quite changes as if he mastered his drunkenness in appearances like a volcano that secreets a most destructive lava in the form of his devilish emotional blackmail.
 In comparison, Hathaway character’s is very extrovert, her face and attitude betraying her feelings in spite of herself, freeing her energy from destructive intentions.
 The way that the events on the screen and those in reality are sometimes paralleled and sometimes cleverly fused is another example.
-Another favourite comes in the very end with the final onomatopea coming out of Gloria’s mouth during her exchange with the Korean bartender, putting back a comic underlining in the irony of the final location and question.
+Another favourite comes at the very end with the final onomatopea coming out of Gloria (Hathaway’s character)’s mouth during her exchange with a Korean bartender, putting back a comic lining in the irony of the final location and question.

 The message is almost that saving yourself is saving the world.
 But it feels invertedly that unless we can see our place in the world, our place in saving the world, it is hard to see a point in saving ourselves.
 Similarly, can the collateral damages of our mistakes truly be wiped from our memories and the minds of those who were affected with a “sorry” even meant, even with the former (mistakes) never again repeated?
 There is a question mark as to whether the writer glosses over that point (I doubt it but who knows) or has inserted a hint of sarcasm.
 But even with such occurences, the setting, the supernatural metaphors, the comedy, the film never ceases to be grounded in reality and therefore grip the viewer enough to have their disbelief suspended but never too much to stop smiling or at time just laughing, even when uncomfortably.
 There is indeed no greater slap into reality than to wake up from drunkenness with the lives of innocent people in your conscience, but can only death gives us such a blow?
 And what if we don’t care, bred so carefully into minding only our own businesses, being increasingly numbed to other’s pain, and pretending that we have no responsibility in the consequences of our actions?